Kate Clanchy: Career

-Clanchy lived in the East End of London for several years, before moving to Oxford where she was a fellow of Oxford Brookes University and served as City Poet.
+Clanchy lived in the East End of London for several years, before moving to Oxford, where she was a fellow of Oxford Brookes University and served as City Poet.
 She is Writer in Residence for Sanctuary Arts, at Mansfield College, Oxford.
-In 2021 she wrote an essay about the deaths of her parents from COVID-19.
+In 2021, she wrote an essay about the deaths of her parents from COVID-19.

 Teaching

 Clanchy qualified as a teacher in 1989 and has taught since in several different institutions.
-Her memoir of her teaching experience, Some Kids I Taught and What They Taught Me won the Orwell Prize for Political Writing in 2020.
 From 2009 to 2019, she combined employment as a teacher and a role as Writer in Residence at Oxford Spires Academy, a multicultural comprehensive school.
-Noted students included Mukahang Limbu, Shukria Rezaei, and Amineh Abou Kerech.
+Students included Mukahang Limbu, Shukria Rezaei, and Amineh Abou Kerech.
 In 2018, she edited an anthology of poems written by her students, England: Poems from a School, which was widely reviewed.
 Over the lockdown period of 2020, Clanchy met on Zoom with her students and published their poems on Twitter where they became popular.
 In 2021, she published a self-help guide to writing poetry, How to Grow Your Own Poem.

 Writing

 Clanchy won an Eric Gregory Award in 1995.
 She published three poetry collections between 1996 and 2004.
 They won a Forward Prize, the Scottish First Book of the Year (then Saltire Prize) two Scottish Arts Council Book Awards, and a Somerset Maugham Award.
-In 2008, she moved into non fiction with a memoir about her relationship with her Kosovan neighbour.
-What is She Doing Here?
+In 2008, she moved into non-fiction with a memoir about her relationship with her Kosovan neighbour, What is She Doing Here?
 This was republished as Antigona and Me and won the Writers Guild Award.
 In 2009, she won both the VS Pritchett and BBC National Short Story Award.
 This was followed by a novel, Meeting the English, which was shortlisted for the Costa Prize, and a collection of short stories, The Not Dead and the Saved.

-Clanchy has written and adapted for BBC Radio since 2001 with 12 plays and serials produced, notably Hester, A Little Princess, which starred Adjoa Andoh and Enduring Love.
+Clanchy has written and adapted for BBC Radio since 2001 with 12 plays and serials produced, including Hester, A Little Princess, which starred Adjoa Andoh and Enduring Love.
 In 2015, her broadcast anthology of her pupils' work, We Are Writing a Poem About Home, was shortlisted for the Ted Hughes Award.
 In 2018, she was awarded a Cholmondeley Award.